 - 5.1 The purpose of this policy is to establish guidelines in providing for an unrestricted reserve balance in the District General Corporate Fund, Liability Insurance Fund, Development Fund, and Enterprise Fund.
 The budget policy governing the fund balances has two types of reserves: (a) the emergency reserve and (b) the cash flow reserve.
 The emergency reserve is to protect the District from unusual fluctuations in revenues or expenditure needs.
-The cash flow reserve allows the District to make payments without short-term borrowing during the negative cash flow period experienced Late_early in the fiscal year up to May, due mainly to property tax payments being received in June and September. - 5.1.1 The General Fund is the primary operating fund for the District.
+The cash flow reserve allows the District to make payments without short-term borrowing during the negative cash flow period experienced early in the fiscal year up to May, due mainly to property tax payments being received in June and September. - 5.1.1 The General Fund is the primary operating fund for the District.
 The General Fund unrestricted fund balance shall be available for the above-referenced purposes and in the amounts described below: - a.
 To provide for emergencies, 15% of the ensuing year's operating fund budget, exclusive of capital expenditures. - b.
 To meet cash flow needs, 35% of the ensuing year's operating fund budget, exclusive of capital expenditures. - 5.1.2 The Liability Insurance Fund unrestricted fund balance shall be available in the amounts described below: - a.
 To provide for emergencies, \$1 million to \$1.5 million. - 5.1.3 The Development Fund unrestricted fund balance shall be available in the amounts described below: - a.
-To meet cash flow needs, 35% of the ensuing year's operating fund budget exclusive of capital expenditures. - 5.1.4 The Enterprise Fund unrestricted fund balance shall be available in the amounts described below: - a.
-To provide for emergencies, 5% of the ensuing year's operating fund budget exclusive of capital expenditures. - b.
-To meet cash flow needs, 30% of the ensuing year's operating fund budget exclusive of capital expenditures.
+To meet cash flow needs, 35% of the ensuing year's operating fund budget exclusive of capital expenditures. - 5.2 The Director of Finance, as part of the annual budget process, shall prepare an analysis of this policy.
+The analysis is to include the prior year actual status and project the status for the current year.

-- 5.2 The Director of Finance, as part of the annual budget process, shall prepare an analysis of this policy.
-The analysis is to include the prior year actual status and project the status for the current year. - 5.3 Deficiencies from the required amounts of this policy shall be addressed through the budget process.
+- 5.3 Deficiencies from the required amounts of this policy shall be addressed through the budget process.
 Deficiency is defined as having less than the minimum reserve policy requirements at fiscal year-end.
 Deficiency may also be defined as having a projection at budget time that indicates the reserve requirements will not be met at the current year-end. - 5.4 Excess reserves under this policy are actual undesignated fund balance dollars available on the year-end financial statements. - 5.5 The Director of Finance shall, as part of the annual audit and financial statement preparation process, monitor and ensure that the fund balance reserves are maintained as required by this policy.